OpenTOSCA/opentosca-vintner/docs/docs/contributing/setup.md

 - Bash tasks are executed from `TASK_ROOT_DIR`.
 - To add a summary, place a single line in creating `${TASK_TASK_DIR}/summary`.
 - To add a help text for a task, place the text in creating `${TASK_TASK_DIR}/help`.
+- Always add a new line at the end of every file.

 ## Repository